waynegraham/registry.clir.org/_projects/2017-archiving-antigua-a-digital-record-of-pre-and-post-.md

 ---
 layout: project
-title: "Archiving Antigua: A Digital Record of Pre- and Post-Emancipation Antigua, 1760-1948"
+title: Archiving Antigua: A Digital Record of Pre- and Post-Emancipation Antigua, 1760-1948
 ---